 Huron Meadows Metropark is located in Livingston County Michigan and is one of many Metroparks that make up the Huron-Clinton system.
 The park includes over 1,575 acres that lie along the banks of the Huron River.
 The park allows for cross-country skiing and other winter activities.

 With well-maintained and groomed trails, it’s an enjoyable ski experience.
 The park is open all year long and offers a variety of seasonal activities that are suitable for the whole family.
-Located within Detroit’s city limits, you have a beautiful view of the area.
+Located in Brighton, it’s one of the best places to enjoy winter in Metro Detroit.

 There are many more cross country ski trails in Metro Detroit to explore!